 Charts let you see table data in a visual manner.

-To create a system chart, do not modify any existing system charts, instead modify a copy of the original chart by loading it from the relevant table in Power Apps and using the Save as method, or add a new chart.
+To create a system chart, rather than modifying any existing system charts, instead modify a copy of the original chart by loading it from the relevant table in Power Apps and using the Save as method, or add a new chart.

 Views define how rows for a specific table are displayed.
 A view defines the following: